glepur/Monetta/README.md

 }
 ```

 Login middleware will check `super_cool_users` collection for user with property `super_cool_name` that equals `test`.
 Then it will compare password hash from `super_cool_pass` property from request body to one in database.
 If user is not found or password hashes do not match it will throw error.
-If user is found it will create access token, store it in database, and create `req.accessToken` property containing said token.
+If user is found it will create access token, store it in database, and create `req.authToken` property containing said token.

 ```javascript
 app.post('/login', auth.login(), (req, res) =>